 We recommend basic clogging oxfords for our kids classes.
 These shoes come in children's sizes, and there is a supply of lightly used shoes in circulation locally.
 Adults can wear any leather-soled shoe or taps.
 After a time, students in the intermediate class will be expected to move into a tap shoe for performance.

 For class: We recommend wearing comfortable clothes.
 Many students and instructors wear workout clothes; others wear jeans.
 Wet/dry/hazmat suits are not appropriate.

 For Performance: We require students to observe a dress code for class performances, but we are strictly committed to freedom of expression within that model.
 Past dress codes have stated, for instance, "a nice shirt in a shade of blue with black pants or black skirt".
-The most important consideration in dressing for traditional arts performance is to, without pretense of grandeur, pay homage to the art form and the people who wrought it, but that consideration should leave room for the performer to be himself or herself—gently.
+In our opinion, most important consideration in dressing for traditional arts performance is to, without pretense of grandeur, pay homage to the art form and the people who wrought it, but that consideration should leave room for the performer to be himself or herself—gently.